quantiota/Universal-Language-Manifold/README.md

 ## Included Papers

 ### 1. Structured Knowledge Accumulation: Real-Time Discovery of the Universal Language Manifold
-Scientific foundation: acoustic stream, entropy reduction, manifold construction, and linguistic universals (Abstract)
+Scientific foundation: acoustic stream, entropy reduction, manifold construction, and linguistic universals (draft)

 ### 2. The Universal Language Manifold and the Theology of Speech
 Six-part series linking Genesis, Logos, Adamic naming, Babel, and Pentecost to the geometry of speech.